adolfintel/TDF/README.md

 #### Gamescope variables
 __`TDF_GAMESCOPE`__
 Whether to enable Gamescope when running the game or not.
 This is generally not recommended when using the `games` version of Wine, since it integrates the fshack patches which makes it mostly useless, but it can be useful when using the `mainline` version for games that change the screen resolution often, require low resolutions, integers scaling, etc. such as KOTOR or WinQuake.
+If Gamescope is not installed in the system, it has no effect.

 Possible values:
 * `0` (default): don't use Gamescope
-* `1`: use Gamescope when running games
+* `1`: use Gamescope when running games if available

-Note that Gamescope is quite buggy at the moment, it is well known to crash on startup, delay/repeat inputs on some systems, show graphical artifacts on some cards, etc.

-__`TDF_GAMESCOPE_PREFER_SYSTEM`__
-TDF comes with its own version of Gamescope but it can also use the one installed in the system by enabling this option, which may provide better compatibility.

-Possible values:
-* `0` (default): use the version of Gamescope provided by TDF
-* `1`: use the version of Gamescope installed in the system, or the builtin one if it's not installed
+Note that Gamescope currently only works properly on AMD GPUs and getting it to work properly on Intel and nVidia cards requires additional configuration.

 __`TDF_GAMESCOPE_PARAMETERS`__
 The command line arguments used to start Gamescope.
 You can see a complete list [here](https://github.com/ValveSoftware/gamescope#options).